 6.3 Weighted terminal coupling loss

-In order to meet the G.131 talker echo objective requirements, the weighted terminal coupling loss during single talk (TCLwst) should be greater than 46 dB when measured under free-field conditions.
+In order to meet the G.131 talker echo objective requirements, the weighted terminal coupling loss during single talk (TCLwst) should be greater than 46 dB.

-For terminals fitted with a volume control, the TCLwst shall be not less than 40 dB for the higher gain settings above the nominal setting of the volume control.
+For terminals fitted with a volume control, the TCLwst shall be not less than 40 dB for any setting of the volume control.

 The limits for weighted terminal coupling loss during double talk (TCLwdt) are defined in clause 6.5.